 You can also find out more about the process of nominating people for honours and awards, and access downloadable resources and forms to enable you to nominate.

-Delighted to announce the following from our Lieutenancy area have been recognised in the Queen's New Year Honours 2020 List:
+We are delighted to announce that the following people from our Lieutenancy Area have been recognised in the Queen's New Year Honours 2020 List:

 Diana Johnson, Member of Parliament for Hull North, has been appointed a Dame Commander of the Order of the British Empire (DBE) for her charitable and political service.

 Stephen Martin, DL, Non-Executive Director, ARCO, has been appointed an Officer of the Order of the British Empire (OBE) for services to Business, Conservation and the community in Hull and East Yorkshire.

 David Haire, Project Director for Fundraising, Hull University Teaching Hospitals NHS Trust, has been appointed a Member of the Order of the British Empire (MBE) for services to Patients and Staff in East Yorkshire.

 Finally, The Queen has appointed Sarah Asquith, Lieutenancy Officer, a Member of the Royal Victorian Order (MVO) for services to the Lieutenancy supporting four Lord-Lieutenants spanning over 30 years.